 - Number of Honors Projects and Graduation Information: This helps us determine who is eligible to be an Honors Program Graduate.

 - Objectives and Activities: What will you do that will provide greater depth and breadth of the subject matter?
 What questions are you trying to answer, or what topics are you discussing?
 How will you go about doing this?
 Make sure your objectives are clear and you and your faculty advisor agree, since this is an agreement between you and your faculty advisor.

 - Final Product: What end product will show that students have greater depth and breadth of subject matter?
-What will you turn in (e.g. written paper, art portfolio, poster presentation, oral presentation...?
+What will you turn in (e.g. written paper, art portfolio, poster presentation, oral presentation...)?
 Make sure you clearly and fully describe what you will create at the end (e.g. length, important requirements, included sections, minimum number of references, etc.).
 Also, be sure the length is appropriate, since this is a significant academic undertaking and should take at least 20 hours of work.